deckarep/gosx-notifier/README.md

 Coming Soon
 -----------
-[] Group ID
+* Group ID
-[] Remove ID
+* Remove ID

 Licence
 -------
-This project is dual licensed under[any licensing defined by the underlying apps](https://github.com/alloy/terminal-notifier).
+This project is dual licensed under[any licensing defined by the underlying apps](https://github.com/alloy/terminal-notifier) and MIT licensed for this version written in Go.